Sonoran-Software/Sonoran-Store-Docs/atm-robbery/getting-started.md

 Config.framework = {
-    frameworkType = "qb-core", -- This setting controls which framework is in use options are esx or qb-core policeJobNames = {"police"}, -- An array of job names that should receive notifications allowedToPlaceGroups = {"admin"}, -- The permission group that should be allowed to place new systems theifJobNames = {"unemployed"}, -- An array of job names that should receive notification_message useTheifJobListAsBlacklist = false, -- This will treat the theif job list as a blacklist rather than a whitelist reward = {
+    frameworkType = "qb-core", -- This setting controls which framework is in use options are esx or qb-core policeJobNames = {"police"}, -- An array of job names that should receive notifications allowedToPlaceGroups = {"admin"}, -- The permission group that should be allowed to place new atms theifJobNames = {"unemployed"}, -- An array of job names that should be allowed to initiate an ATM robbery useTheifJobListAsBlacklist = false, -- This will treat the theif job list as a blacklist rather than a whitelist reward = {
         amountRange = {10000, 20000}, -- The range of money they can recieve